 If you like your passion infused with a bit of danger and drama, not to mention an occasional blast of exuberant wind, this is the place for you.
 Hold tight to your sweetheart, don’t stand near the cliff’s edge, and kiss away.
 You’ll receive happy smiles from those you meet.
 Moher seems to have that effect upon people.
-Authentic tip: For a sea view of the Cliffs take a boat trip from Liscannor or Doolin http://www.cliffs-of-moher-cruises.com/.
+Authentic tip: For a sea view of the Cliffs take a boat trip from Liscannor or Doolin by way of Cliffs of Moher Cruises.
 A combined Cliffs of Moher, Aran Islands daytrip is also possible.

 You might find yourself walking the happy streets of Dingle with your sweetheart, looking in windows at fine weavings and pottery.
 Suddenly the rain comes down and you forgot your umbrella.
 Duck inside Lord Baker’s on Lower Main Street; it’s been a Dingle institution for over a century.
 Huddle up near the turf fire, share a delicious meal and order a couple of pints.
 Smile at your fine luck on this rainy day—a warm fire, good food, and a sweetheart.

 During the middle of July, Galway hosts The Galway Arts Festival.
 If you don’t like crowds—avoid it.
 But if you’re in the mood for a two-week, 24/7 party this is the place for you.
 Music, theater, films, the Galway Bay to your back—you’re bound to have a romantic adventure